ballerburg9005/llamara3/README.md

 The project is 2 years old and there is a new game-changing model now: [GLM-4.7-Flash](https://unsloth.ai/docs/models/glm-4.7-flash).
 This model is on par with ChatGPT-3 and partially as good as GPT-3.5.
 The improvement to the Llama3 models is extreme, such that a substantial portion of this project's code has essentially become obsolete.
 Also with agentic capabilities and tool use, the possibilities are vastly different now and this project is somewhat removed from the state of the art.
+Also Ollama is a problem with tool use.
+Switching to something like llama.cpp would be very important.
 I don't feel like doing a total overhaul or partial rewrite any time soon.

 At the time my project was somewhat abitious and challenging.
 But right now is the time with [GLM-4.7-Flash](https://unsloth.ai/docs/models/glm-4.7-flash) to do it in a cleaner, successful and nice way.

 If this project interests you, just paste it into Grok Expert and tell it to design your own new improved one from scratch!

 Summary
 =======